hardhats/vista-install-docs/New/InstallGTM.rst

 Traditional Technique (GT.M)
 ----------------------------
-First download GT.M for 64-bit GNU/Linux on the x86_64 platform from Source
-Forge.
 These instructions are based on V6.2-000; you can use it or any more recent GT.M release.
-Download it to a temporary directory, e.g., /tmp, with the wget program:
+Download GT.M for 64-bit GNU/Linux on the x86_64 platform from SourceForge to a temporary directory, e.g., /tmp, with the wget program:

 .. raw:: html

     <div class="code"><code>$ <strong>wget -P /tmp http://sourceforge.net/projects/fis-gtm/files/GT.M-amd64-Linux/V6.2-000/gtm_V62000_linux_x8664_pro.tar.gz</strong></code></div>

-Then create a temporary directory and unpack the contents of the tarball into it.
+Then create another temporary directory and unpack the contents of the tarball into it.
 If you installed GT.M using the gtminstall technique, you should already have a /tmp/tmp directory.

 .. raw:: html